banankhanfar/strong-password-generator/README.md

 ## Installation
 To use the password generator, simply download the repository and open the **password.py** file in your web browser.

+## Usage
+- Open the index.html file in your web browser.
+- Choose the desired length for your password.
+- Check the boxes for the types of characters you want to include in your password.
+- Click the **"Generate"** button.
+- Copy the generated password to your clipboard by clicking the **"Copy to Clipboard"** button.